 Danielle Kaminaka enters her fourth season as an assistant coach at Sacramento State in 2017, and now has nine years of coaching experience.

-Kaminaka is the hitting coach and first base coach for the Hornets while also working with the infielders, overseeing the team’s academics and youth camps, and assisting with recruiting.
+Kaminaka is the hitting coach for the Hornets while also working with the infielders, overseeing the team’s academics and youth camps, and assisting with recruiting.